What are Shopmatic’s User permissions?

-Shopmatic’s User permissions allows a Shopmatic seller to create sub-accounts under their own account, so that they may engage different parties to manage different parts of their Shopmatic account.
+Shopmatic’s User permissions allow a Shopmatic seller to create sub-accounts under their own account, so that they may engage different parties to manage different parts of their Shopmatic account.

-Example: A designer only being able to access the Edit Site function, a marketing expert managing only the SEO and Digital Advertising features, and a Sales Manager only being able to manage the Customers and Orders page.
+Example: A designer only being able to access the Edit Site function, a marketing expert managing only the SEO, Tracking and a Sales Manager only being able to manage the Customers and Orders page.

 Why do I need to create sub-accounts?

 Creating sub-accounts is entirely optional.
 Creating sub-accounts can be useful if you want different users to have only limited access to your Shopmatic account.